-1. A detention with effluent filtration system shall treat the runoff from the first one inch of rainfall; or as an option for projects or project subunits with drainage areas less than 100 acres, the first one-half inch of runoff.
-In determining the runoff from one inch of rainfall, the applicant must provide calculations determining runoff from the directly connected impervious and semi-impervious areas separately from any other contributing area.
+1. A detention with effluent filtration system shall be designed to meet, either by itself or in conjunction with other BMP(s), the stormwater quality treatment criteria specified in Part II of Volume Ltreat the runoff from the first one inch of rainfall; or as an option for projects or project subunits with drainage areas less than 100 acres, the first one-half inch of runoff.
+In determining the runoff from one inch of rainfall, the applicant must provide calculations determining runoff from the directly connected impervious and semi- impervious areas separately from any other contributing area.